plokhotnyuk/jsoniter-scala/README.md

 - Configurable by field annotation ability to read/write numeric fields from/to string values
 - Both key and value codecs are specialized to be work with primitives efficiently without boxing/unboxing
 - No extra buffering is required when parsing from `InputStream` or serializing to `OutputStream`
-- No dependencies on extra libraries excluding Scala's `scala-library` and `scala-reflect`
+- No dependencies on extra libraries in _runtime_ excluding Scala's `scala-library`

 There are configurable options that can be set in compile-time:
 - Ability to read/write numbers of containers from/to string values